-- 3. Word processing.
-Familiarity with a word processing package is essential.
-The thesis will take a significant amount of time to conceptualize and write and should not be encumbered by the inability to take full advantage of software. - 4.
-Working knowledge of reference databases.
+- 4. Working knowledge of reference databases.
 The Honours Student is required to know how to perform literature searches using databases such as Pubmed and Web of Science, and Practice-based Evidence in Nutrition (PEN).
 Students are required to manage references using Zotero.
 Students must become familiar with using these resources. - 5.
 Complete systematic literature reviews: The Honours Student is required to know how to conduct and to write a systematic literature review.
 Library tutorials are available to ensure efficient and effective literature searches. - 6.
 Working knowledge of analytic processes.
 Qualitative and quantitative data analysis can be made more efficient with analytic tools and resources, including software packages such as SPSS, SAS, NVIV, etc. Planning the analyses before data collection is required to inform the development of one or more systems to manage the data.
-Student must consult with their Supervisor about a suitable statistical software package, if relevant to their project, and become familiar with the software. - 7.
-Research Methods.
+Students must consult with their Supervisor about a suitable statistical software package, if relevant to their project, and become familiar with the software. - Research Methods.
 It is expected that Honours Students will have a background in and knowledge of research methods from course work.
 Additional reading is usually required to increase knowledge and skills in this area.
 The course, NUTR 3013 Introduction to Nutrition and Health Research (or an acceptable equivalent course approved by the School) must be completed prior to beginning the Honours research to ensure an understanding of qualitative and quantitative research design, methodology, data and life material gathering and analyses, and application of statistics (as required).